Archives for category: inspriational breast cancer story

 For some reason, going to Disney represented so much more to me than a vacation.
 It was about being normal again and bonding with my kids in that familiar way that we had about us before cancer came.
 It was about giving them the tradition of joy my mom and I had there together.
 It was about saying that cancer was behind us and promising them that good times were just a day away.

 As I think back on the evolvement of our trips over these last five years, it seems that the tempo of each one has mirrored much of where my life and healing was at that point.
-That first year out I led my life at a frantic pace, wanting to squeeze all of life in because I was scared I’d miss something, scared there would be no tomorrow.
-And too, that first trip to Orlando was Disney Overdrive, a busy bee buzzing through the parks.
-Sometimes now, as I look back on it I feel sad when I remember the intensity of the trip, how much I crammed into it so that they would see every last thing, and do every last, and remember last thing, afraid we’d miss something; afraid it would be, well, our last thing.
-We got up early, and stayed up late to see every fireworks show, every parade.
+That first year out I led my life at a frantic pace, wanting to squeeze ALL of life in because I was scared I’d miss something, scared there would be no tomorrow.
+And too, that first trip to Orlando was kind of an awful Disney Overdrive, a busy bee buzzing through the parks.
+Sometimes now, as I look back on it I feel sad when I remember the intensity of the trip, how much I crammed into it so that they would see every last thing, and do every last thing, and remember every last thing– afraid we’d miss something; afraid it would be, well, our last thing.
+We got up early for magic hours, and stayed up late to see every fireworks show, every parade.
 Exhausted, hot, tired and cranky kids racing through the parks in a way I doubt they remember much more than a blur.

 Truth is, much of my life at that time is still a blur.